Changing the Landscape for Parliamentary Engagement in Violence Prevention: Support to Cross-Party Caucuses and Independent Oversight Bodies

 How to communicate about these activities?

-• Social media advertising: boost the activity through paid advertisement via social media boosting.
+• Social media advertising: Boost the activity through paid advertisement via social media boosting.

-• Leverage social media: Use social media platforms to promote activities and share updates in real time.
+• Leveraging social media: Use social media platforms to promote activities and share updates in real time.
 Consider targeted campaigns that engage specific demographics and utilize engaging visuals and stories to capture attention.

-• Parliamentary Education/Outreach/Communication: Implement educational initiatives that inform the public about the role of independent oversight commissions and caucuses.
-This could include workshops, informational sessions, and collaborative projects with schools and universities (see also programmatic option on parliamentary education centres).
+• Parliamentary education/outreach/communication: Implement educational initiatives that inform the public about the role of independent oversight commissions and caucuses.
+This could include workshops, informational sessions and collaborative projects with schools and universities (see also programmatic option on parliamentary education centres).

 7.